Changing Car Brake Pads

 Fit the New Brake Pads

-Using a spread of anti-seize lubricant on the metal contacts and the back of the brake pads, attach the new pads to the wheel.
+Using a spread of anti-seize lubricant on the metal contacts and the back of the brake pads, attach the replacement brake pads to the wheel.
 Simply reverse the steps you employed to detach the old pads, re-using the old clips to hold the new pads in place.
 When you are satisfied that this is correctly in place, check the vehicle’s brake fluid and if necessary add more fluid.

 Finish Off